jd-fj/Factory.Solution/README.md

 ## 🏗️  Setup and Use via cloning
 * Open your terminal and ensure you are within the directory you'd like the file to be created in.
 * Enter the following command `$ git clone https://github.com/taylulz/Factory.git`
-* Once cloned, use the `$ cd Factory/Factory` command to navigate to the project directory.
+* Once cloned, use the `$ cd Factory.Solution/Factory` command to navigate to the root directory.
 * Enter `$ dotnet restore`